Rahul-Singh-59/Diwali_Sales_Python_Project/README.md

-Question - what are the suggestions to improve customer experience and profitability ?
+Question -Provide suggestions to improve customer experience and profitability ?

 * Done data cleaning and manipulation